Last Updated: February 5, 2021

 (In his own words, he got super excited as well.)

-He is a world famous entrepreneur, the founder of Microsoft, and more recently – the Gates Foundation.
+He is a world-famous entrepreneur, the founder of Microsoft, and the Gates Foundation.

 As you may already know:

-Bill Gates is the second most wealthy man on Earth.
+Bill Gates is the third most wealthy man on Earth.
 He has a second career as a philanthropist and he is super successful at it.
-What he does is, he invests and supports the next generation of innovators, AND he is an avid reader (yup, he posts reading lists several times per year!).
+What he does is, he invests and supports the next generation of innovators, and he is an avid reader (yup, he posts reading lists several times per year!).

 On his blog, you can find a wide variety of information – from the state of research on Alzheimer’s and the ways to early diagnose and prevent the disease, to the latest book of Jared Diamond and his optimism for the future of humanity.